 The hijacking of Lufthansa flight 181 on October 13, 1977, en route from Palma in the Balearic Islands to Germany, occurred over the French Mediterranean coast.
 A Lufthansa 737 airliner was hijacked when four terrorists, who were on board among five aircrews (two pilots, three stewardesses), and 86 passengers, had overtaken control over the aircraft.

 From Italy, the airliner set off eastwards and landed at Larnaca in Cyprus at 2038 by local time.
 Here, Captain Mahmoud demanded that the aircraft be refueled again, or he would blow it up, the first of many threats to use explosive devices.
-After refueling, the airliner took off and overflowed various Middle East countries.
+After refueling, the airliner took off and overflowed into various Middle East countries.

 Permission to land at Beirut was denied, and the runaways were blocked, so it was taken on to Bahrain in the Persian Gulf, where the same thing happened.
 It was flown on to Dubai, where, despite being refused permission to land, the crew was forced to do so for lack of fuel.

 At one point in Dubai, the airliner lost power.
 The temperature inside rose to over 120 degrees F (49 degrees C); many of the passengers, some quite elderly, became very distressed.
 While here, the crew managed surreptitiously to signal four hijackers.

 On Sunday, October 16, the airliner suddenly took off, only 40 minutes before the first deadline for blowing it up.
 And once again, it was refused permission to land in Oman and arrived over Aden airport with sufficient fuel for another 10 minutes flying.
 Despite warnings from air traffic control, the aircraft was brought down safely on the taxi track without permission.